Neural Sign Reenactor: Deep Photorealistic Sign Language Retargeting: Experimental Setup

 \subsection{Datasets}

-We used \textbf{three datasets} for our experiments, which are presented below:\\ \textbf{1.} \textbf{Target Actors dataset}: We selected two publicly available Youtube videos in order to train our person-specific video rendering network.
-More specifically, we chose two individuals as our target subjects, a male and a female with different body types.
+We used \textbf{three datasets} for our experiments, which are presented below:\\ \\ \textbf{1)} \textbf{Target Actors dataset}: We selected 2 publicly available YouTube videos \cite{otc} for \textbf{training} our person-specific neural renderer.
+More specifically, we chose two individuals as our target subjects, a male and a female with different body types, signing in American Sign Language (ASL) and Quebec Sign Language (QSL), respectively.
 Each training video was at 30 fps and had approximately 10 minutes duration and $1280 \times 720$ spatial resolution.
 The frames of each subject were split into a training and a test set using a 90:10 split.
-It's crucial that the training videos show the target actors performing a wide range of upper body movements and facial expressions.

-\textbf{2.} \textbf{Source Actors dataset}: We collected a small dataset of 14 source videos from an online Greek Sign Language (GSL) dictionary \cite{dict1}, which we used to assess the performance of the various approaches in our sign classification study (see sec ~\ref{user}).
+It's crucial that the training videos show the target actors performing a wide range of upper body movements and facial expressions. \\ \\ \textbf{2)} \textbf{Source Actors dataset}: We collected a small dataset of 14 source videos from an online Greek Sign Language (GSL) dictionary \cite{dict1}, which we used to assess the performance of the various methods in our \textbf{Sign Classification Study}.
 Six individuals, four men and two women, were included in our source footage and each of them performed a distinct GSL sign that lasted from one to three seconds.
 Each actor's frames from this dataset were kept as test data and used for our reenactment experiments.
-In contrast to the target training videos, we only require decent pose detection on the source footage.

-\textbf{3.} \textbf{Continuous Signing dataset}: We chose 4 publicly available videos of 2 male and 2 female actors signing continuously for 30 seconds each.
-Every video in this dataset was used as source footage and the performed signs were retargeted at the target subject of the opposite gender, resulting in a total of four synthesized videos.
-These videos were included in our realism study (see sec. ~\ref{user}).
-We also show some representative frames from two generated video in the qualitative evaluation section of the experimental results.
+In contrast to the training videos, we only require decent pose detection on the source footage. \\ \\ \textbf{3)} \textbf{Continuous Signing dataset}: We chose 4 publicly available videos \cite{omke,sdeng} of two male and two female actors signing continuously for $\approx$30 seconds each.
+Every video in this dataset was used as source footage and the performed signs were retargeted at the opposite gender's target subject, resulting in a total of four synthesized videos.
+These videos were included in our \textbf{Realism Study}.

+We’d like to clarify that our neural renderer is trained separately for every target actor and the only training data is his/her training video.
+Therefore, each trained model at the end is dedicated to a specific target subject from the training dataset, which is the Target Actors dataset.
+There is no need to train the neural renderer using the videos from the remaining two datasets, i.e., Source Actors and Continuous Signing, because they only serve as source videos in our experiments.